Showing posts with label ship. Show all posts

 We listened to the Crimson Trio in the American Lobby.

-We sat next to a couple from the State of Washington.
+We sat next to a couple from Washington state.
 Said they lived on an island and watched cruise ships come up the Pacific Ocean.

 We also sat next to a mother and daughter from Columbus, Mississippi.